open-compensation-token-license/license-token-website/wikisrc/donations-for-open-source-projects.md

 3. **Non-Monetary Support:** Contributing skills, submitting bug reports, improving documentation, or offering resources like server hosting.
 For more on non-monetary contributions, explore [developer community support](https://www.license-token.com/wiki/developer-community-support).
 4. **Advocacy:** Spreading awareness about the project to bring in new contributors or sponsors.

 It's important to tailor your contributions to the specific needs of the project.
+For more ideas, see [open source project sponsorship opportunities](https://www.license-token.com/wiki/open-source-project-sponsorship-opportunities).

 ---